SomonOlimzoda/Cyclistic/README.md

 ## 6. Act
 Now I have finished creating all visualizations, I will start acting on key findings.
 Prepare the deliverables Morena asked me to create, including the three top recommendations based on analysis had been carried out.

+### Key takeaways

+*	Total average trip duration is 44.9 mins for casuals and 16.1 mins for members
+* Whether being a member or casual rider, Saturday is the day when bikes are rented most
+* Casuals spend more time despite the fewer rides and vice versa for members
+* On weekends, members ride less than casual riders
+* Casual users ride 2.7-3 times longer than members

+### Top three recommendations